 The AKC Standard says that characteristic traits of the Miniature Pinscher are "fearless animation, complete self-possession, and spirited presence."

 This sleek, elegant breed with the quick, prancing gait is perhaps the "busiest" and most intense of the toy breeds.
 Assertive and proud, athletic and agile, the Miniature Pinscher is convinced that he's a big dog.
 He seems to be in perpetual motion and enjoys brisk, vigorous, interactive games.

-Keenly observant and territorial, the Miniature Pinscher takes his watchdog role seriously, often showing strangers his backside accompanied by defiant kicking of the ground with his rear feet.
-Early and frequent socialization is required so that he doesn't become sharp or shrill.
+Keenly observant and territorial, the Miniature Pinscher takes his watchdog role seriously.
+He will show strangers his backside accompanied by vocal threats and defiant kicking of the ground with his rear feet.
+Early and frequent socialization is required so that your Min Pin doesn't become sharp or shrill.

-Min Pins can be dominant with other dogs, and smaller creatures will be pursued with determination.
+Miniature Pinschers can be dominant with other dogs, especially larger ones.
+Smaller creatures such as rodents and birds will be pursued with determination.

 If you want a dog who...